 If you travel about a quarter-mile down from where you enter the beach, the tide pools are much better.
 A lot fewer people come down here so you can see some cool stuff.
-Obviously, make sure you do as little as possible to disturb the sea life here so you can preserve it for others.
+Make sure you do as little as possible to disturb the sea life here so you can preserve it for others.
 When I was there, we saw everything from starfish to sea slugs.

-This beach is gorgeous, as is Corona Del Mar State Beach; however, if you are looking for tide pools and sea caves for exploring I wouldn’t go anywhere other than Little Corona Del Mar.
+This beach is gorgeous, as is Corona Del Mar State Beach; however, if you are looking for tide pools and sea caves for exploring, I wouldn’t go anywhere other than Little Corona Del Mar.

 If you need driving directions to the beach, click here.
 It is located on the corner of Ocean Blvd and Poppy Ave.
 Right at the corner, there is a short road you can walk down to get there.